-The complex contexts for the work of those engaged in Education in Crisis and Conflict-Affected Environments (EiCC), calls for innovative approaches to the design, management and evaluation of projects seeking to increase equitable access to education.
+The complex contexts for the work of those engaged in Education in Crisis-and-Conflict-Affected Environments (EiCC) call for innovative approaches to the design, management, and evaluation of projects seeking to increase equitable access to education.

 The analysis is based on an examination of eighteen USAID solicitations related to EiCC issued between 2007 and 2014 to determine the degree to which they embodied elements of emergent social change theory in the assessment, planning, management and evaluation activities reflected in their Results Frameworks and solicitation requirements.